You may find other exhibits much more interesting. But it all depends on our personal preferences and what makes visual and emotional impact upon us.

 Translation of Poussin’s work into a large-scale tapestry illustrates how the fine and decorative arts complemented one another.

 Sculpture, the branch of visual arts, features in the museum too.
 In fact, there is a big section in the museum dedicated only to sculpture.
-Plus, you can also see it in many other parts of the museum.

 In this post, I’ll present several interesting examples.
 Perhaps, I could’ve taken more photos and published a separate post.
 But there is really no need.
 As I keep saying, the best is to visit the museum and see everything in real.